Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Algebraic hyperbolicity

 This concludes the proof (of course, one has to know that the countable Zariski topology is actually a topology, namely that the class of countable unions of algebraic sets is stable under arbitrary intersections; this can be easily checked by an induction on dimension).

 \claim 3.4.~Remark|{\rm More explicit versions of the openness property have been dealt with in the literature.
-H.~Clemens ([Cle86] and [CKL88]) has shown that on a very generic surface of degree $d\ge 5$ in $\bP^3$, the curves of type $(d,k)$ are of genus $g>kd(d-5)/2$ (recall that a very generic surface $X\subset\bP^3$ of degree${}\ge 4$ has Picard group generated by $\cO_X(1)$ thanks to the Noether-Lefschetz theorem, thus any curve on the surface is a complete intersection with another hypersurface of degree $k\,$; such a curve is said to be of type $(d,k)\,$; genericity is taken here in the sense of the countable Zariski topology).
-Improving on this result of Clemens, Geng Xu [Xu94] has shown that every curve contained in a very generic surface of degree $d\ge 5$ satisfies the sharp bound $g\ge d(d-3)/2-2$.
-This actually shows that a very generic surface of degree $d\ge 6$ is algebraically hyperbolic.
-Although a very generic quintic surface has no rational or elliptic curves, it seems to be unknown whether a (very) generic quintic surface is algebraically hyperbolic in the sense of Definition~3.2.
+H.~Clemens ([Cle86] and [CKM88]) has shown that on a very generic surface of degree $d\ge 5$ in $\bP^3$, the curves of type $(d,k)$ are of genus $g>kd(d-5)/2$ (recall that a very generic surface $X\subset\bP^3$ of degree${}\ge 4$ has Picard group generated by $\cO_X(1)$ thanks to the Noether-Lefschetz theorem; thus any curve on the surface is a complete intersection with another hypersurface of degree $k\,$; such a curve is said to be of type $(d,k)\,$; genericity is taken here in the sense of the countable Zariski topology).
+Improving on this result of Clemens, Geng Xu [Xu94] proved that every curve contained in a very generic surface of degree $d\ge 5$ satisfies the sharp bound $g\ge d(d-3)/2-2$.
+In April~2018, I.~Coskun and E.~Riedl improved the above bounds, and got the more precise bound $g\ge 1+(dk(d-5)+k)/2\,$; this result actually shows that a very generic surface of degree $d\ge 5$ is algebraically hyperbolic in the sense of Definition~3.2.
 In higher dimension, L.~Ein ([Ein88], [Ein91]) proved that every subvariety of a very generic hypersurface $X\subset\bP^{n+1}$ of degree $d\ge 2n+1$ $(n\ge 2)$, is of general type.
-This was reproved by a simple efficient technique by C.~Voisin in [Voi96].} \endclaim
+This was reproved by a simple efficient technique by C.~Voisin in [Voi96], along with other improvements.} \endclaim